elibroftw/blog.elijahlopez.ca/content/posts/list-of-unethical-people.md

 date: 2022-02-20T15:51:08-05:00
 draft: false
 hidden: true
+summary: "A list of individuals deemed unethical based on their actions in positions of power, using a definition of unethical as acting significantly less ethically than the author."
 ---

 This is a list of unethical people.
 The definition of unethical is acting significantly less ethical than me in a position of power.
 This is not a list of people whose actions cannot cause much harm.
 I believe in forgiveness, so anyone who authentically regrets thinking their actions were not unethical will be removed upon request.
 Anyone with more than 2 infractions is undeserving of forgiveness.